 Musk becomes champion for businesses defying shutdown orders

-By Tom KrisherEnvironment Health & Safety Human Resources Industry Manufacturing Operations Energy Manufacturing Packaging Transportation & Logistics Utilities
+By Tom KrisherEnvironment & Sustainability Health & Safety Human Resources Industry Manufacturing Operations Energy Manufacturing Transportation Utilities

 (AP) At the Fit4All Gym in Lebanon, Illinois, owner David Tate considers Elon Musk a huge ally in the fight against government coronavirus orders that Tate says are driving him into the poorhouse.